parrt/ml-articles/gradient-boosting/L2-loss.md

 Ultimately, we picked $\eta=0.7$ as it looked like it reaches the minimum error at the last stage, $M=3$.

-We stopped at $M=3$ just because it fit the purposes of explaining how boosting works.
+We stopped at $M=3$ for purposes of a simple explanation of how boosting works.
 As we said, practitioners use a grid search to optimize hyper-parameters, such as $M$, but one could also keep adding stages until performance stops improving.
 The risk in this case would be over fitting the model.

 As a side note, the idea of using a learning rate to reduce overfitting in models that optimize cost functions to learn, such as deep learning neural networks, is very common.
 Rather than using a constant learning rate, though, we can start the learning rate out energetically and gradually slow it down as the model approaches optimality; this proves very effective in practice.

+Ok, let's tie all of this together.
+A gradient boosting regression model, $F_M(X)$, adds together an initial weak model, $f_0(X)$, that predicts the average $\vec y$ value, and the predictions of $M$ weak models, $\Delta_m(X)$, that nudge $\hat{\vec y}$ towards $\vec y$.
+Each $\Delta_m(X)$ is trained on a residual vector that measures the direction and magnitude of the true target $\vec y$ from the previous model, $\vec y - F_{m-1}(X)$.
+The new prediction $F_m(X)$ is the addition of the previous model and a nudge, $\Delta_m(X)$, multiplied by a weight and a learning rate: $F_m(X) = F_{m-1}(X) + \eta w_m \Delta_m(X)$.
+The $w_m$ weights are computed by finding the weight that optimizes the mean squared error of the true target $\vec y$ and the proposed $F_m(X)$ model weighted by $w_m$.
+Hyper-parameters $\eta$ and $M$ are determined by grid search.

+If you more-or-less followed this discussion, then congratulations!
+You understand the key elements of gradient boosting for regression.
+That's all there is to it.
+Really.
+As we'll see in the next article, <a href="L1-loss.html">Gradient boosting: Heading in the right direction</a>, we can use a different direction vector than the residual, but the basic mechanism is the same.
+Using the sign of the residual rather than the residual vector itself, will have the effect of minimizing a different loss function than mean squared error (it'll minimize mean absolute value).

+You might've heard that gradient boosting is very complex mathematically, but that's only if we care about proving correctness and convergence.
+The mechanism of gradient boosting is straightforward.
+If you want to get funky with the math and see the cool relationship of gradient boosting with gradient descent, check out our last article in the series, <a href="descent.html">Gradient boosting performs gradient descent</a>.